 Finally, Students should copy the problem down on their own paper, and solve it with me.

-When the math tutorial video is complete, students should review the problem with their teacher or parent.
+When the math tutorial video is complete, students should review the problem with their teacher or parent. - All the following problems are ON YOUR OWN.

 Students should solve the problems just as they did in the first two.